TOPCIT: Objective

-Participating Companies and Universities
+Participating companies and universities

-A total of 269 people from 231 companies and educational academies participated and founded the TOPCIT (August 2013).
+A total of 269 people from 231 companies and educational academies participated and founded the TOPCIT in August, 2013.
 Through mutual development of companies and academies, TOPCIT was made with an objective of closing the gap between the industry and academic circles regarding the practical qualifications of a competent specialist in this field.
 Through the systematic network between companies and schools, the gap between the demand of skilled workers that companies want and the skilled workers that the educational academies graduate will also be closed.

 Contents

 TOPCIT has a total of 65 questions with up to 1,000 points.
-There are 4 types of questions in the test: multiple-choice, short-answer, descriptive-writing, and critical-thinking questions.
+There are 4 types of questions in the test: multiple choice, short answer, descriptive writing, and critical thinking questions.
 There is a technical field and business field in the TOPCIT.

-Technical Field
+Technical field

-The Technical Field tests the Ability of software development, Database Construction and Operation, and the Understanding and Utilization of Network and Security.
+The technical field tests the ability of software development, database design and operation, and the understanding and utilization of network security.

-Software: The software module tests the test takers' Understanding of Software, Ability to Analyze & Design Software, Develop & Test Software, Manage Software, and Implement Integrated Technology.